PuceBaboon/ESP8266-DS3231/README.md

  The other (parallel) projects using this hardware are now using the Adafruit RTClib library.
 This project will be updated to reflect that in the very near future [written Feb 2022].

-### Updates
+### Credits

 A few years back, Brian Robbins (https://github.com/bprobbins) very kindly provided a schematic and what looks like a readily available, modern P-MOSFET type for the actual power-switching circuit (it would probably only have taken me about another 8 or 9 years to get around to it).
 Check under the "Issues" menu above and scroll down to the -second- schematic.
 Thanks, Brian!   a
-  --  ...and yes, it did take me years, but Brian's (great!) schematic has now been replaced with one to make it a little clearer where the physical connections fit together.
+  --  ...and yes, it did take me years, but Brian's (great!) schematic has now been supplemented with one to make it a little clearer where the physical connections fit together.
 There's also an early (but working) version of the PCB for this circuit available from [OSH Park's shared-projects](https://oshpark.com/shared_projects/iFWjTLa5) area.
 This is a mainly through-hole component board, with the single exception of the P-channel MOSFET, which is a surface-mount (but not too difficult to solder with a normal iron).
 Sometime in the next 10 or so years, I might get around to updating this board to a more useful form-factor.

+More recently, Moritz Mueller [Meins321] went to the trouble of forking the repository and sending a pull request, for which I thank him very much.
+Unfortunately, the patch was actually for the Rodan DS3231 library, not for the code here.
+However, Moritz did prompt me (through guilt) to finally upload the schematic for the switch and update this README.
+Thanks Moritz!